 Economy and Facilities

-- Economy: Pennsylvania has a diverse economy with major industries including manufacturing, agriculture, energy production, and services.
-Key sectors include steel, machinery, electronics, food processing, and chemicals.
+- Economy: Pennsylvania’s economy is varied with predominant industries being manufacturing, agriculture, energy production, and services.
+The important sectors here are steel, machinery, electronics, food processing, and chemicals.

-- Education and Research: Pennsylvania is home to many prestigious universities and colleges, such as the University of Pennsylvania, Carnegie Mellon University, Pennsylvania State University, and Lehigh University.
-These institutions are major centers for research and innovation.
+- Education and Research: Pennsylvania boasts a number of topnotch universities and colleges, including the University of Pennsylvania, Carnegie Mellon University, Pennsylvania State University, and Lehigh University.
+They are all big hubs for research and innovation.

-- Healthcare: The state has a robust healthcare system with numerous hospitals, research institutions, and medical schools.
-The University of Pittsburgh Medical Center (UPMC) and Penn Medicine are notable examples.
+- Healthcare: The state has a strong healthcare system with many hospitals, research centers, and medical schools.
+The University of Pittsburgh Medical Center (UPMC) and Penn Medicine are good examples.

-- Transportation: Pennsylvania has an extensive transportation network, including major interstate highways like I-76 (Pennsylvania Turnpike), I-80, and I-95.
-The state also has significant rail and air transportation infrastructure, with Philadelphia International Airport and Pittsburgh International Airport being major hubs.
+- Transportation: Pennsylvania boasts a wide network of transportation, with prominent interstate highways such as I-76 (Pennsylvania Turnpike), I-80, and I-95.
+The state also features substantial rail and air transportation infrastructure, with Philadelphia International Airport and Pittsburgh International Airport being major centers.

 Pennsylvania Map Worksheet